 I admit now that acting out my denial of her drinking problem was superficial because in the depths of my soul, I knew something was terribly amiss with my child.
 My instincts told me to come clean, to get it out in the open, to admit I failed my daughter in her times of need.
 Own up to the fact that my daughter’s issues were deep within her being and playing the blame game was not a viable or rational solution.

-Unfortunately by deeply rooted denial prolonged the battle.
+Unfortunately, the deeply rooted denial prolonged the battle.

-Pretending she would be okay and would get through this phase as I did when I was her age, was my modus operandi.
+Pretending she would be okay and would get through this phase as I did when I was her age was my modus operandi.
 Except, she was not me.
 Being saddled with the addiction gene on both sides of our family ancestry left her vulnerable.
 In addition, she was trapped with the combined social anxiety issues of her dad and me.
-And lest we not forget the chaotic, tornado ridden nature of middle school and puberty which fueled the fire within her.
+And lest we not forget the chaotic, tornado ridden nature of middle school and puberty, which fueled the fire within her.

 The life and death of denial.